UMN-LATIS/LinearStitch/README.md

 ### Installation

+Install the most recent version of python 3, which you can find [here](https://www.python.org/downloads/).

-To run LinearStitch, you'll need to have Python3 installed.
-It is recommended to use pip for the rest of the installation.
+Install Zerene Stacker, which you can download from [here](https://zerenesystems.com/cms/stacker/softwaredownloads).
+It is recommended to use the default install folder.

 To install all python dependencies using pip, run